uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 * Retrieve Income Tax (Self Assessment) Crystallisation Obligations - returns the Crystallisation obligation for a user
 * Amend Loss Claim Order Preference - permits a change in the order in which loss claims are consumed

+<a href="figures/list-all-businesses.svg" target="blank"><img src="figures/list-all-businesses.svg" alt="list all businesses diagram" style="width:720px;" /></a>
+<a href="figures/list-all-businesses.svg" target="blank">Open the list all businesses diagram in a new tab</a>.

 Property unspecified in the Gov test scenario means where we are unable to identify the type of property business - whether UK or foreign.
 In exceptional cases, we return a type of "property-unspecified".

-<a href="figures/list-all-businesses.svg" target="blank"><img src="figures/list-all-businesses.svg" alt="list all businesses diagram" style="width:720px;" /></a>
-<a href="figures/list-all-businesses.svg" target="blank">Open the list all businesses diagram in a new tab</a>.

 In the case where the query is made with a validly formed but incorrect National Insurance number for a user a “not found” can be returned.

 <a href="figures/retrieve-business-details.svg" target="blank"><img src="figures/retrieve-business-details.svg" alt="retrieve business details diagram" style="width:720px;" /></a> <a href="figures/retrieve-business-details.svg" target="blank">Open the retrieve details businesses diagram in a new tab</a>.

 <a href="figures/multiple-businesses-retrieve-itsa-income-expenditure-obligations.svg" target="blank"><img src="figures/multiple-businesses-retrieve-itsa-income-expenditure-obligations.svg" alt="retrieve business details diagram" style="width:720px;" /></a> <a href="figures/multiple-businesses-retrieve-itsa-income-expenditure-obligations.svg" target="blank">Open the retrieve Income Tax (Self Assessment) income and expenditure diagram in a new tab</a>.
+In the case where the query is made with a validly formed but incorrect National Insurance number for a user a “not found” can be returned.

 <a href="figures/multiple-businesses-retrieve-itsa-eops-statement.svg.svg" target="blank"><img src="figures/multiple-businesses-retrieve-itsa-eops-statement.svg" alt="multiple businesses diagram" style="width:720px;" /></a>
 <a href="figures/multiple-businesses-retrieve-itsa-eops-statement.svg" target="blank">Open the retrieve Income Tax (Self Assessment) End of Period Statement obligations diagram in a new tab.</a>